brntsllvn/brntsllvn.github.io/_posts/2018-10-27-rust-lifetimes-by-example.md

 Rust is a statically-typed, functional language that compiles to WebAssembly and uses _lifetimes_, rather than garbage-collection, to manage memory.

 But why?

 Garbage-collected languages like C# and Ruby constantly _mark and sweep_ objects on the heap.
-Depending on the number of live objects, the program pays a performance cost usually called "GC pause time."
+Depending on the number of live objects, the program pays a performance cost, "pause time," as the garbage collector frees up memory.

 Without garbage collection, Rust is more like C, leaving memory management up to the developer.
-A common issue in C code is the "use after free" (UaF) bug.
-The C program below tries to access memory that the program has freed.
+A common issue in C code is the "use after free" bug (UaF).
+The C program below tries to access memory after the program frees it.
 The result is a seg fault.

 ```c
 int main() {